avispector7/Forest-Simulation/README.md

 # Forest Simulation Framework

-These are the resources for the forest simulation framework.
+Resources for simulating a forest environment with a Clearpath Husky robot.
+Uses ARL Unity ROS framework.

 ## Integration